 After visiting Dolphin Quay we were off to the Mandurah Canals and were so hoping we would have the chance to see some dolphins.
 As we entered the canals someone on another boat said that there were dolphins up ahead so we got up out of our seats and moved to the bow of the boat to get a good look.

-And sure enough it wasn't long before we saw a couple of dolphins.
+Sure enough it wasn't long before we saw a couple of dolphins.
 They were so playful swimming right up to the boat and coming back around to say hello again.
 We were able to stay here and watch them for around 5 minutes before heading off for the rest of the cruise.

 The kids were pretty excited to spot these dinosaurs at one of the houses along the Mandurah Canals